How to Buy Microsoft Stock in 2021

 Frequently Asked Questions

 Yes, Microsoft is a consistently profitable business.
-Its net income in the last three years totaled $100 billion.
+Its net income in the last three years totalled $100 billion.

-Regardless of whether you're trading Microsoft on a long-term basis or even a short-term basis, there is an opportunity to profit from its 2.36 million trading volume and average daily volatility of $19.
+Regardless of whether you're trading Microsoft on a long-term or short-term basis, there is an opportunity to profit from its 2.36 million trading volume and average daily volatility of $19.
+It also pays regular dividends if you have a long-term, passive strategy.

-Microsoft is listed on the tech-heavy NASDAQ under the symbol MSFT.
+Microsoft is listed on the tech-heavy stock exchange, NASDAQ, under the symbol MSFT.